raspberrypilearning/tree-life-simulator/en/step_1.md

 ## Introduction

-Use Scratch to create a simulation to show the impact to trees, wildlife and CO2 levels of both a healthy forest conditions and deforestation.
+Use Scratch to create a simulation to show the impact to trees, wildlife and CO2 levels of varying healthy forest conditions and levels of deforestation.

 ### What you will make